Berymuch/Streamer.Bot/Chat Commands List.md

 Command | Description
 ------ | ------
-!shoutout [name] \n !so [name] | Makes a sound, gives a shoutout to targeted user, with their name displayed on screen as well as in chat, including their last played game.
+!shoutout [name] & !so [name] | Makes a sound, gives a shoutout to targeted user, with their name displayed on screen as well as in chat, including their last played game.
 A random clip from their channel will play.
-!ncshoutout [name] \n !ncso [name] | Makes a sound, gives a shoutout to targeted user, with their name displayed on screen as well as in chat, including their last played game.
+!ncshoutout [name] & !ncso [name] | Makes a sound, gives a shoutout to targeted user, with their name displayed on screen as well as in chat, including their last played game.
 A random clip from their channel will play.
-!marker \n !m | Create a timestamp for current stream.
+!marker & !m | Create a timestamp for current stream.
 !clip | Create a clip, starting 30 seconds before, and ending at the time command was sent.
-!givegoldstar \n !ggs | Grant a single {golden star} to the targeted user.
+!givegoldstar & !ggs | Grant a single {golden star} to the targeted user.
-!removegoldstar \n !rgs | Remove a single {golden star} from the targeted user.
+!removegoldstar & !rgs | Remove a single {golden star} from the targeted user.
-!settitle [text] \n !st [text] | Set current title of the stream.
+!settitle [text] & !st [text] | Set current title of the stream.
-!setgame [category] \n !sg [category] | Set current category of the stream.
+!setgame [category] & !sg [category] | Set current category of the stream.
 !poll | Create a poll on the current stream.
 Use \| to separate it into: "!poll [pollname] \| [answer 1] \| [answer 2]" etc.
 !snoozead | Automatically snooze an incoming ad.
-!quotedelete [quote #] \n !qd [quote #] | Removes a targeted quote [quote #].
+!quotedelete [quote #] & !qd [quote #] | Removes a targeted quote [quote #].
-!openEntries \n !entriesOpen| Open entries for the prize wheel.
+!openEntries & !entriesOpen| Open entries for the prize wheel.
-!closeEntries \n !entriesClose | Close entries for the prize wheel.
+!closeEntries & !entriesClose | Close entries for the prize wheel.
-!spinUser \n !userSpin \n !uSpin \n !spinU | Spin the custom-user prize wheel.
+!spinUser, !userSpin, !uSpin, & !spinU | Spin the custom-user prize wheel.
-!clearUserEntries \n !clearUser | Clear all entries from the prize-wheel.
+!clearUserEntries & !clearUser | Clear all entries from the prize-wheel.
-!alert \n !a | Display a sticky note on Berymuch's model saying "Bery DM's", aswell as play a clear sound. ==Use this to grab Berymuch's attention for important stuff that needs immediate attention that cannot be neglected.== Using this also automatically assumes you have already written your message in Berymuch's DMs **on Twitch**.
+!alert & !a | Display a sticky note on Berymuch's model saying "Bery DM's", aswell as play a clear sound. ==Use this to grab Berymuch's attention for important stuff that needs immediate attention that cannot be neglected.== Using this also automatically assumes you have already written your message in Berymuch's DMs **on Twitch**.
 As long as this improves viewing experience for one or more without it being annoying, make sure to use this and grab Berymuch's attention when he DOES end up missing stuff.
-!alertoff \n !ao | Disables the command above, aka "!alert".
+!alertoff & !ao | Disables the command above, aka "!alert".
-!chillstream \n !cs \n !chill | Toggle all redeem prices to become 1000 points more.
+!chillstream & !cs \n !chill | Toggle all redeem prices to become 1000 points more.
-!nommode on \n !nm on | Enable the "!nom" command.
+!nommode on & !nm on | Enable the "!nom" command.
-!nommode off \n !nm off | Disable the "!nom" command.
+!nommode off & !nm off | Disable the "!nom" command.
-!gachamode on \n !gm on | Enable the gacha passive interaction.
+!gachamode on & !gm on | Enable the gacha passive interaction.
-!gachamode off \n !gm off | Disable the gacha passive interaction.
+!gachamode off & !gm off | Disable the gacha passive interaction.
 !vore [name] | Turn targeted user into a snack.
 Upon consumption, there's a small chance they might get timed out.
 !add [text] | Add following text into the exclude dictionary, disallowing that text from being automatically translated.
 !list | Display the entirety of the exclude dictionary in chat.
-!weather \n !w | Shows the current weather near Bery.
+!weather & !w | Shows the current weather near Bery.
-!temp \n !t | As above.
+!temp & !t | As above.
-!prediction \n !pr | Create a prediction on the current stream!
+!prediction & !pr | Create a prediction on the current stream!

 ***